 How is it used?

-Iron status may be evaluated by ordering one or more tests to determine the amount of circulating iron in the blood, the capacity of the blood to transport iron, and the amount of stored iron in tissues.
-Testing may also help differentiate various causes of anemia and may include:
+Iron tests are used to assess the amount of iron circulating in the blood, the total capacity of the blood to transport iron, and the amount of stored iron in the body.
+Testing may also help differentiate various causes of anemia.

-These tests are often ordered together, and the results of each can help the doctor to determine the cause of iron deficiency or iron overload.
+Iron tests are often ordered together, and the results of each can help identify iron deficiency, iron deficiency anemia, or too much iron in the body (overload).

 When is it ordered?